Exhibition on Screen

 EXHIBITION ON SCREEN is the originator and market leader for bringing blockbuster art events from galleries around the world to cinemas.
 Intertwined with artist biographies and exclusive behind-the-scenes footage from the galleries, the films are informative, accessible and entertaining.
 Over the last three seasons they have been enjoyed by more than 1 million people in cinemas around the world and now in 54 countries.
 Most importantly, the films are shot for the big screen and offer an immersive, cinematic journey through the world’s most loved art and its creators.

-Tuesday 5th February
+Tuesday 27th February

 John Singer Sargent - EOS

-Tuesday 9th April
+Tuesday 16th April

 My National Gallery - EOS